junecastillote/EXO-Group-Member-Count/README.md

 ## Notes

-- The script will exit early if not connected to Exchange Online.
+- The script will exit early if not connected to Exchange Online and Microsoft Graph.
+- The script uses Microsoft Graph API to get the distribution group member count.
+It is much reliable than the Exchange Online PowerShell `Get-DistributionGroupMember` cmdlet.
 - If neither `-OutputCsv` nor `-ReturnResult` is provided, `-ReturnResult` will be enabled by default.